yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/basics.md

 Semi-supervised learning is a special instance of weak supervision that combines a small amount of labeled data with a large amount of unlabeled data during training.

 * Non-Supervision Learning

-## Normalization

-* Min-Max-Scaling

-Subtract the min value from each col's highest value, and divide by the range

-* Standardization Scaling

-Center a variable at zero and standardize the variance at one